 Their trying to get home on time to see they’re favourite show.

-In this example, the author has gotten confused about homophones and made a mistake.
-This sort of confusion is a very common source of spelling and grammar errors, so as a writer you have to know your homophones well!
+The author needs clarification about homophones in this example and made a mistake.
+This confusion is a widespread source of spelling and grammar errors, so you must know your homophones well as a writer!

 I’ll wait for you by the bank.

-This isn’t a grammar error, but it is a confusing sentence – does the author mean “riverbank” or “savings & loan bank”?
+This isn’t a grammar error but a confusing sentence – does the author mean “riverbank” or “savings & loan bank”?
 This is called ambiguity.

 Examples of Homophones in Literature

-There are two sets of homophones in this passage: flour/flower, and ground/ground (also homonyms).
+This passage has two homophones: flour/flower and ground/ground (also homonyms).
 The ambiguity is humorous, resulting in a couple of puns.
 It also contributes to a general sense of confusion and weirdness, which is central to the tone of Lewis Carroll’s book.

 “I’m a lawyer,” said the corkscrew, proudly.
 “I am accustomed to appear at the bar.